HongSenDu/researchly/README.md

 Once you signed in, go to profile in the top right corner, and you will be able to view your profile.
 Then you can click on edit your profile where you can upload an avatar or change your username or bio.

-### Uploading a Profile Image
-On the edit profile page, you can click choose file to upload a file from your local computer.
-After uploading, click save user to save your profile image and upload it to our AWS bucket.

 ### Create a new group
-On your profile page click "new group" and give the group a name and description, and then click create.
+On either the home page, or group page, you can click "New Group" to create a new group.
+Whoever creates the group will be the leader of that group.

 ### Join a group
-On the profile page click "join a group" which lists all the groups and you can then choose one you wish to join.
+On the profile page click "join a group" which lists all groups and you can then choose one you wish to join.
+You will need a unique code to join each group.
+The codes for each group are as follows:
+* Human Centered Design Lab: QwdmntyA
+* Bell Labs: Qwd23tyB
+* Scrum Bucket: Qwd23tyC

+### Remove group members
+On the group's homepage, if you are a group leader you can remove members from the group by clicking "Remove from Group" for that person.

+### Make a group member a leader
+On the group's homepage, if you are a group leader you can upgrade members to become leaders by clicking "Upgrade to Leader" for that person.

 ### Creating a new project
 On the group home page, click "new project" and give the project a name and description.
 Then click create and you should now be on the project details page